 BOOK SIGNING! - I will be at Honeywood museum's 'Bookfest' on Saturday 7th May 2016 signing copies of my book.
 Further details here.

-TALK - my next talk is at St. Nicholas church, Sutton, on Wednesday 22nd June, where I will be talking about the Somme campaign and some of the local men who were casualties.
+TALK - St. Nicholas church, Sutton, on Wednesday 22nd June, where I will be talking about the Somme campaign and some of the local men who were casualties.
 Details below.

 MAPPING CARSHALTON'S CASUALTIES - I have created a map showing where the men on the memorial lived in the local area.
 The map can be viewed here

 My book about the men commemorated on Carshalton war memorial, Their Name Liveth for Evermore: Carshalton?s First World War Roll of Honour, has been published by The History Press.

 In the words of the blurb on the back: ?Carshalton in Surrey was deeply affected by the First World War: over 1,900 local men enlisted to fight.
 Of those men, 243 lost their lives and are commemorated on the war memorial.
 As we find ourselves commemorating the centenary of the war, it is more important than ever that these men are not forgotten.
 Drawing on over six years of research, this book brings together the stories of the lives ? and deaths ? of these men.
 Utilising a wide variety of sources and complemented by many previously unseen photographs, their stories are told here, from the fourteen sets of brothers who were killed to the devastating effect of the Somme campaign in which 19 local men lost their lives on the opening day alone."

 It has been an incredible and often moving journey researching the men and their stories over the last few years.
 If you do read the book, I hope you enjoy it and think it is a fitting tribute to the men.